 - Organs removed by incision were sweetened with palm wine and incense, dehydrated in a salt solution, covered with hot gum-resin, wrapped in linen and placed in urns.

-- After the body was cleansed and purified with powdered aromatics of cinnamon, cassia, cumin, anise and myrrh, it was temporarily stuffed with a variety of plant materials for the dehydration process to absorb moisture and retain a life like shape to the body.
+- After the body was cleansed and purified with powdered aromatics of cinnamon, cassia, cumin, anise, and myrrh, it was temporarily stuffed with a variety of plant materials for the dehydration process to absorb moisture and retain a lifelike shape to the body.

 - After soaking for 40-70 days in a solution meant to dissolve body fat, the body was again washed and dusted with aromatics, the internal and cranial cavities coated with hot liquid resin and stuffed permanently with aromatics.

-- The body was rubbed with oil of cedar, cumin, wax, natron and gum, and again dusted with aromatics.
+- The body was rubbed with oil of cedar, cumin, wax, natron, and gum, and again dusted with aromatics.

 - Cheeks, nose and eye sockets were stuffed with resin-coated linens to restore animated facial characteristics.

-Important Native Plants Used in Embalming Practices
+Significant Native Plants Used for Embalming

 - Myrrh was one of the most important ingredients in the embalming ritual and was used in powdered, melted and crystallized forms, and burned as incense to repel insects and fumigate embalming temples.